HOME / BLOG

 • And PIH slowly fades

-Why hyperpigmentation can feel worse while on Accutane
+Why hyperpigmentation can feel worse during treatment

 • Skin irritation + dryness can increase inflammation (which can worsen discoloration in some people).